In addition to the “Income” FAQs found on this page, the Department of Taxation offers many resources to answer your questions, such as:

 See R.C.
 5747.08(G) and Ohio Adm.
 Code 5703-7-05.

-If you didn’t earn any income in Ohio during the tax year, you should file form IT 10 and check box #5 (“I am using an Ohio address for mailing purposes only”).
+If you didn’t earn any income in Ohio during the tax year, you should file form IT 10 and check "I was a nonresident of Ohio for the entire tax year and did not have Ohio-sourced income (e.g. the above address is for mailing purposes only)."

 If you earned income in Ohio during the tax year, you must file an Ohio IT 1040 and check the box indicating you were a nonresident for the tax year.